 Maxine McKew is a Vice Chancellor’s Fellow with the University of Melbourne and a Distinguished Fellow of the Australia India Institute.
 She is an advisor on education for the not-for-profit group Social Ventures Australia, and is a director of three not-for-profit boards, Playgroup Australia, Per Capita and the John Cain Foundation.

 In November 2012 Maxine published her memoir, Tales from the Political Trenches.
 Maxine’s career spans both politics and journalism.

-In the 2007 federal election Maxine McKew won a spectacular victory against John Howard and wrote herself into Australian political history by defeating a sitting Prime Minister in a seat that had only ever been held by the Liberal Party.
+At the 2007 federal election Maxine McKew won a spectacular victory against John Howard and wrote herself into Australian political history as only the second candidate to have ever defeated a Prime Minister in his constituency seat.

-She began her career as a cadet on This Day Tonight at the ABC’s Brisbane office in 1975.
-Maxine honed her reporting and interviewing skills on the ABC’s flagship current affairs programmes, Nationwide, The Carleton-Walsh Report, and AM and PM.
-Her hosting of Lateline in the mid 1990’s and later as the part-time anchor of the 7.30 Report earned her a reputation as one of the country’s most authoritative interviewers.
+Her hosting of Lateline in the mid 1990’s, and later, as the part-time anchor of The 7.30 Report, earned her a reputation as one of the country’s most authoritative interviewers.

 Her television reporting has been recognized by her peers, with both Logie and Walkely awards for broadcast excellence, while her work for the Bulletin Magazine saw her secure the Magazine Publisher’s award for Columnist of the Year.

 Maxine is involved in a range of voluntary activities including acting as an ambassador for Alzheimer’s Australia.